mylittletony/ct-frontend/README.md

 # Welcome To Cucumber

 Cucumber Tony is an orchestration tool for WiFi Devices.
 It's like mission control for your networks - a single-pane of glass to manage all your devices.
-That whole sentence is trademarked.
+(That whole sentence is trademarked btw).

 The core of the service is the Cucumber RESTFul API.
 This portal is currently our beta portal - soon to be production.
 It communicates with the API to provide a 'nice' interface for controlling your devices.

-It's proof that anything is possible using the API.
+It's proof that anything is possible.
 Just use your imagination.

 ## Getting Started